-After 1 March 2021 (or next working day) for secondary transfers, or 16 April 2021 (or next working day) for primary admissions, a parent may contact the School

-Admissions and Appeals Team to apply for a place at an oversubscribed Walsall school.
+After 1 March 2022 (or next working day) for secondary transfers, or 16 April 2022 (or next working day) for primary admissions, a parent may contact the School Admissions and Appeals Team to apply for a place at an oversubscribed Walsall school.
 Their child's name will be placed on the school's waiting list in admission criteria order.
 Any vacancies will be offered on the basis of the admission criteria for the school.

 Waiting lists will be kept for one term only and then discarded.
-From 1 January 2021, parents who wish their child to be added to a new waiting list for a Walsall primary school should re-submit their online application or write to the Admissions and Pupil Place Planning Team to request this.
-Parents who wish their child to be added to a new waiting list for a Walsall secondary school should write directly to the school.
+From 1 January 2023, parents who wish their child to be added to a new waiting list for a Walsall primary school should submit an online mid-year application.
+Parents who wish their child to be added to a new waiting list for a Walsall secondary school should contact the school directly.